 What is the official Canada visitor visa checklist PDF?

 The closest official printable checklist is IMM 5484, but the current IRCC apply page is more useful because it builds the document list around your travel purpose.
-Use the PDF as a prep sheet, then confirm everything against the live IRCC workflow.
+Use the checklist as a prep sheet, then confirm everything against the live IRCC workflow.

 How much bank balance is required for a Canada visitor visa?